afska/gba-remote-play/README.md

 ### Encoding GSM frames

 GSM encoding is done with [ffmpeg](http://ffmpeg.org/).
-The GBA ports requires a non-standard rate of 18157Hz, so we have to tell it to ignore its checks, like "yeah, this is not officially supported, I don't care", as well as the new rate.
+The GBA port requires a non-standard rate of 18157Hz, so we have to tell it to ignore its checks, like "yeah, this is not officially supported, I don't care", as well as the new rate.

 This is what the recording command looks like: